Initial Child Protection Conferences

 N.B.
 Invitations to attend conferences should contain accurate up-to-date information about the child, family members and significant others.

-The social worker is responsible for the following:
+The Lead Practitioner is responsible for the following:

 - Notifying the Safeguarding Unit in sufficient time to enable the conference to be arranged within statutory timescales;